Unchecked Pointers and the Boundaries of Generic Programming

 return 0;

 }Guess what?
-The compilation explodes.
-Let me grab a relatively "readable" snippet from the error output:
+The build blew up immediately.
+Here is a relatively "readable" snippet from the error log:

 /usr/include/c++/16/bits/stl_algo.h: In instantiation of 'void std::sort(_RandomAccessIterator, _RandomAccessIterator, _Compare) [with _RandomAccessIterator = std::_List_iterator<int>; _Compare = __gnu_cxx::__ops::_Iter_less_iter]':